furqankhwaja/artist-identification/README.md

 ## How to run
 Download the dataset from the link above. <br />
-NOTE: There is a .zip file in the 'Picasso' folder which must be removed before the .py file is run
+NOTE: There is a .zip file in the 'Picasso' folder which must be removed before the .py file is run <br />
+NOTE: Files followed by *2* are for the model without data augmentation. eg: `model_best2.hdf5` is the model made without data augmentation

 To run the code, execute the following line in terminal: `python artist_identification.py`